Revisiting the Higgs-mass calculation in the scale-invariant THDM: The Higgs sector of the SI-THDM

 To conclude this section, we comment on the choice of the renormalization scale $Q$ entering the one-loop quantities in eqs.~(\ref{eq:Mh1loop})--(\ref{eq:MHp1loop}).
 In earlier studies of the SI-THDM it was customary to use the so-called Gildener-Weinberg scale $Q_{\smallGW}$, defined in ref.~\cite{Gildener:1976ih} as the scale at which the tree-level potential has a flat direction along $h$ and the one-loop SM-like tadpole $T_h$ vanishes.
 As we discuss in more detail in the appendix B, this particular choice of scale is by no means compulsory; after all, the scale dependence of the individual terms in eqs.~(\ref{eq:Mh1loop})--(\ref{eq:MHp1loop}) cancels out in their sum.
-We also note that refs.~\cite{Eichten:2021qbm, Eichten:2022vys, Nhi:2025iob} appear to assume that, at the scale $Q_{\smallGW}$, the minimum conditions of the scalar potential given in eq.~(\ref{eq:mintree}) remain valid even beyond the tree level.
+We also note that refs.~\cite{Eichten:2021qbm, Eichten:2022vys} assume that, at the scale $Q_{\smallGW}$, the minimum conditions for the scalar potential given in eq.~(\ref{eq:mintree}) remain valid even beyond the tree level.
 As is clear from eq.~(\ref{eq:minloop}), this assumption is not correct, because $T_H$ generally does not vanish at the scale at which $T_h$ vanishes.
+Similarly, the condition $T_H=0$ imposed in ref.~\cite{Nhi:2025iob} is an arbitrary constraint on the parameter space of the model.